La union regional

 programas de La Uniòn Regional

 A key tenant to organic production is the use of no pesticides.
 This means when pests are present, the cooperative has to adapt in other ways.
-Agronomist, Alejandro Gutierrez Zúñiga, explained to us the long process of grafting trees used by La Union to combat a root eating pest throughout members' fields.
+Agronomist, Alejandro Gutierrez, explained to us the long process of grafting trees used by La Union to combat a root eating pest throughout members' fields.
 Learn more from Alejando about his role for the cooperative and organic principles.

-Learn More
+read More

-REimagining "Waste"
+Composting "Waste"

-Journey to the Origin
+Journey to México

 There are hundreds of people involved at each stage of the production from seed to cup.
 Simply at origin, there are people like Señora Panchita, Rene, Juan de Dios, Señora Selsa del Carmen, Jacobo, Araceli, Señor Lupe, Señor Hugo, Jose Inocencio, and many other producers who tend to the young plants as they grow and harvest the first beans.
-It was an honor to see that first hand. - Rosa Angelica Sarabia, Creative Director
+It was an honor to see that first hand.

 Joel Carlos Fernandez

-Why I Grow Organic
+Why I Grow Organic Coffee

 “I don’t want myself or my family to get sick by harmful chemicals, It not only hurts ourselves, but the land that produces what we consume, the animals we share the space with, the water we drink.”